Low-fat and Fat-free foods often contain as many or more calories as the full fat versions.

 The eater will end unsatisfied (less satiety) and try make up for less taste and fullness by eating twice as much.

 When it comes to healthy eating, the type of fat you eat is more important than the amount of fat you eat.
 It is very important that we get the essential fatty acids we need to function as human beings.
 We need fat to have function brains and nerves and fatty acids and cholesterol are vital parts of every cell in our bodies.
 We can make most fats but not the essential ones.

-The American Heart Association and most medical organizations recommend that you limit your total fat to 30% off you caloric intake or less and they also recommend that 6% or less of that total come from saturated fats.
-The remainder of the fat should come from poly-unstaturated (PUFA) and mono-unsaturated (Mono) fats such as this that come from peanut (Mono), olive (Mono), Canola (Mono) or fish oils (PUFA).
+The American Heart Association and most medical organizations recommend that you limit your total fat to 30% off your caloric intake or less and they also recommend that 6% or less of that total coming from saturated fats.
+The remainder of the fat should come from polyunsaturated (PUFA) and mono-unsaturated (Mono) fats such as this that come from peanut (Mono), olive (Mono), Canola (Mono) or fish oils (PUFA).